The Inshore Fishing (Prohibition of Fishing for Cockles) (Scotland) (No. 3) Order 2006

 The prohibition in article 2 shall not apply to fishing for cockles by, or authorised by, the Scottish Ministers for the purposes of scientific investigation.

-The Inshore Fishing (Prohibition of Fishing for Cockles) (Scotland) (No. 2) Order 20063 is revoked.
+The Order revokes the Inshore Fishing (Prohibition of Fishing for Cockles) (Scotland) (No) Order 2006 (article 5).